aishwaryaprabhat/machine_learning_dockerized/README.md

 #### What happens to a docker file?
 ![](readme_images/whathappenstodockerfile.png)

 - Dockerfile is a file which we create.
-It holds onto all the compexity and is the tamplate based on which a docker image is created.
+It holds onto all the compexity and is the template based on which a docker image is created.
 - Through Docker Client (CLI) we pass the dockerfile to the Docker Server
 	- Docker Client: A command-line interface to which we issue commands
 - Docker Server creates the usable docker image based on the docker file